Devilsam12/RPG-master/README.md

  Simple point and click RPG.

  how to play :
+ to open project, use unity to open the project.

+ to play game, play .exe file in /Build folder.

- use mouse click to have player move, enter combat etc. no keyboard. press I for inventory. press q for quests. press S to save. press L to load. to start from new game, delete save file in "AppData\LocalLow\DefaultCompany\RPG project".
+ use mouse click to have player move, enter combat etc. no keyboard.

+ press I for inventory.

+ press q for quests.

+ press S to save.

+ press L to load.

+ to start from new game, delete save file in "AppData\LocalLow\DefaultCompany\RPG project".

 Done :